UNDERSTANDING DIVINE DELAY (Part 1)

-But, contrary to the expectation of Martha and Mary, Jesus stayed two more days where He was before leaving for Bethany to attend to their request and by the time He got to Bethany, Lazarus was already dead and stinking in the grave.
+But contrary to the expectation of Martha and Mary, Jesus stayed two more days where He was before leaving for Bethany to attend to their request and by the time He got to Bethany, Lazarus was already dead and stinking in the grave.

 Did Jesus arrive late?
 Certainly not!

 Jesus came at the right time, the set time His Father wanted Him to show up at Bethany.
-But, apparently not Mary and Martha’s set time.
+But apparently not Mary and Martha’s set time.

 Like Martha and Mary, many times we also have been in a desperate situation that demanded immediate divine intervention, but which never came at our set or fixed time.
 Honestly, that could be very frustrating, upsetting and discouraging.

-I have also been in a desperate situation when I was seeking, praying and believing God for a prompt intervention, yet for reasons best known to God He would not show up at the time I had set for Him.
+I have also been in a desperate situation when I was seeking, praying and believing God for a prompt intervention, yet for reasons best known to God He did not show up at the time I had set for Him.

 However, as it was in the case of Martha and Mary, God later showed up and manifested His power and glory when all hope seemed lost.
-In such time, I could not help but wondered and asked, “Why did God wait this long before manifesting His power and glory?”
+In such a time, I could not help but wondered and asked, “Why did God wait this long before manifesting His power and glory?”

 God takes delight in attending very promptly to our desperate cries and needs.
-But, we get upset and impatient with God because our time is not always His time.
+But we get upset and impatient with God because our time is not always His time.
 Most times, our own time is always ahead of God’s time.